espsrc/spsrc_user_docs/docs/user_access.md

 ## Logging in

-SDC2 participants will be provided with an IP address and two port numbers: 1) one port for SSH access, and 2) another port for access with a remote desktop application.
+SDC2 participants will be provided with an IP address and two port numbers:
+      1) one port for SSH access
+      2) another port for access with a remote desktop application.

 ## SSH access